Differences Between Curtains, Drapes, Shades, and Blinds

 Like curtains, drapes are fabric panels and are usually sold in pairs.
 However, the difference between curtains and drapes is that drapes are lined, sometimes with a fabric thick enough to block out all outside light, making them perfect for use in the bedroom.

 Drapes (sometimes called Draperies) are long enough to reach from the top of the window to the floor, sometimes even a little below the window.
-Heavy, slightly stiff fabrics are the norm for drapes, including luxury materials such as velvet, damask, or silk.
+Heavy, slightly stiff fabrics, including luxury materials such as velvet, damask, or silk, are the norm for drapes.

-Although drapes come in a variety of styles and colors, they are more often solid than the others with a strong pattern.
+Although drapes come in various styles and colors, they are often more solid than the others with a strong pattern.

-The top of the drapery is often pleated, and these pleats, along with the heavy fabric, contribute to the formal look of this popular window decoration.
+The top of the drapery is often pleated, and these wrinkles, along with the heavy fabric, contribute to the formal look of this popular window decoration.

 Like curtains, draperies hang from rods on rings, hooks, grommets, or fabric sleeves at the top or back of the panel.